2007 Croatian coast fires: Fires in Dalmatia

 There were several fires in Dalmatia in July and August.
 The first fire broke out in the afternoon of 26 July, on Veliki Rujan, which is right next to the Paklenica National Park.
 The most endangered area was the southeast part of the National Park.
-The fire was fought by more than 200 firemen, National Park employees and members of the Croatian Ground Army.
+The fire was fought by more than 200 firemen, National Park employees and members of the Croatian Army.
 The firemen received reinforcements during the next days.
 There were also two firefighting planes and a helicopter.
 A fire broke out on the Svilaja Mountain, but it was soon localized.

 The fire near Podstražje, a village by the Rukavac Cove on the island of Vis, was localized on 7 August by the professionals and volunteers from Vis and Komiža, with 46 firemen and nine fire engines.
 The August fire near Lake Vrana was soon localized.

 On 8 August, a fire broke out around Žitnić, spreading to the mined area along the Šibenik-Drniš state road, which was closed for traffic.
-It was fought by professionals and volunteers from Drniš: 21 firemen and six fire engines.
+21 professional and volunteer firemen and six fire engines from Drniš fought it.

 Kornati tragedy

 On 30 August, a new fire broke out on the island of Kornat, part of the Kornati National park.
 A team of 23 firemen was sent on an Mi-8 helicopter on what they thought would be just a routine mission.
 Upon arrival, they split into two teams, one with six firemen and the other with 17.
 The latter split up one more time when three firemen lost their communication gear, and again when the fourth one went checking for the signal while trying to call his superiors.
 The remaining 13 were stranded between two hills with no water whatsoever, since the large water canister landed 500 meters away from them.
 While searching for it, they got encircled by a wall of fire.
 Although the burning grass was only 10 cm tall, the firemen did not have the necessary equipment and had nowhere to run.
-In only a minute, six of them were killed instantly, while the other seven remained lying on the ground, badly burned, waiting for help more than two hours.
+In only a minute, six of them were killed instantly, while the other seven remained lying on the ground, badly burned, waiting for help for more than two hours.
 After the rescue, they were sent to the hospital in Zadar and then transferred to hospitals in Zagreb and Split.
-Six of them died in hospital because of serious burns covering large areas of their bodies.
+Six of them died due to serious burns covering large areas of their bodies.
 The fire itself had nowhere to spread, and was soon naturally extinguished, bringing up many questions about the necessity of the intervention.
 Allegedly, the firemen were killed by an unexploded CBU-87 dumped over Kornat by NATO planes returning from the Kosovo War in 1999.